Tersect-Browser/Tersect-browser/README.md

   - Run `npm install` with no errors
 - Run `npm install -g turbo` to install turbo
 - Add a `tbconfig.json` with the following values (remove commented line)
+  - mongoHost relates to the local mongodb installation that is probably in this path: ~/mongo-data
+  - localDbPath is how we host the reference file and tbi + vcf files for each accession.
+These should be within your Tersect-browser project, at the path: Tersect-browser/~/mongo-data/gp_data_copy

 ```json
 {